YourMobileGeek/100DaysOfCode2019/README.md

 * Day 58
   > Made a Lissajous table today.
 Pushed in *Some-Pens*.
 Other than that, completed the third module of GHCE too.
 No serious development happening anytime soon.

+* Day 59
+  > Spent the day making (copying) and fixing a Google Drive API client in Java.
+There are a lit of errors.
+Some i fixed.
+Major ones still remain.
+Tired today.
+RIP Stan Lee.
+I want to say thank you.